Mike Waltz: Foreign policy

-In 2024, he voted against multiple Ukraine bills to aid Ukraine.
+In 2024, he voted against multiple bills to provide aid to Ukraine.

-In January 2023, Waltz and Representative Dan Crenshaw introduced a bill to seek authorization to use US military force to "put us at war with the cartels" in Mexico.
+In January 2023, Waltz introduced a bill to seek authorization to use US military force against Mexican drug cartels.

+Waltz co-chaired the House Congressional Caucus on India and Indian-Americans.
+He and Ro Khanna led a congressional delegation to India in August 2023.

+Waltz was critical of the Biden Administration’s withdrawal from Afghanistan in 2024.

 Draft

-Waltz voted to include provisions for drafting women in the NDAA of 2022.
+Waltz voted to include provisions for making women register with the Selective Service in the NDAA of 2022.

 Immigration

 Waltz voted for the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.

 LGBT rights

-On July 19, 2022, Waltz and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Waltz and 46 other Republican representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.

 2024 presidential election

 Waltz endorsed Donald Trump for the 2024 Republican Party presidential primaries.

 Fiscal Responsibility Act of 2023

 Waltz was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.